Lucioschenkel/tindev/README.md

 2. A front end webapp, written in ReactJs;
 3. A mobile app written in React Native.

-One the app is running, users can log in using a github user name and find other subscribed users.
+Once the app is running, users can log in using a github user name and find other subscribed users.
 If both users send a "like" to each other, they are going to receive a "it's a match" message, as long as they are currently logged into the app.

 <h2 id="running" name=running>Running</h2>